free prenuptial agreement template

 Taha v.
 Elzemity, 157 A.D.3d 744 (2d Dep't 2018)

-Prenup invalidated where $20,000 lump sum from physician husband earning $300,000/year would leave unemployed wife with three children at risk of becoming public charge.
+Prenup invalidated as unconscionable at enforcement where physician husband earning $300,000/year limited maintenance to a $20,000 lump sum, leaving unemployed wife and primary caregiver of three children at risk of becoming a public charge.

 McEvoy v.
 McEvoy, 223 A.D.3d 877 (2d Dep't 2023)